 If you take only one thing away from this speech today, I want it to be a belief that you can achieve any and every dream you hold in your heart.
 That you have the power to be whatever is it you decide.

-But you have to keep fighting.
+But you have to keep fighting for what you want.

-One of the family stories we have is about my great grandfather who ended up in a fight with another man who pulled a knife out and stabbed him.
+One of the old family stories we have is about my great grandfather who ended up in a fight with another man who pulled a knife out and stabbed him.
 He ended up with an infection and was told that he only had days to live while the other man was virtually unharmed.
-At sixty-three years old, he snarled at the doctor, “Ain’t no man gonna kill me and live to tell it.”
+At sixty-three years old, he snarled at the doctor, “Ain’t no damn man gonna kill me and live to tell it.”
 So he got up and went to the man’s house to continue the brawl.
 This time, the man tried to shoot him and in the scuffle for the gun, my great grandfather killed him.